quantumlib/Qualtran/docs/reference/qualtran/Adjoint.md

 By default, we use a "directional text box", which is a text box that is either rectangular for thru-registers or facing to the left or right for non-thru-registers.

+If reg is specified as `None`, this should return a Text label for the title of the gate.
+If no title is needed (as the wire_symbols are self-explanatory), this should return `Text('')`.

 Override this method to provide a more relevant `WireSymbol` for the provided soquet.
 This method can access bloq attributes.
 For example: you may want to draw either